ashattock/epi50/README.md

 The `run_regression("impute")` module uses time-series regression models to produce vaccine impact estimates for countries outside of VIMC scope, for diseases within VIMC scope.
 A series of models that vary in terms of predictor covariates are evaluated for each vaccine in each country, with the most parsimonious model selected.
 For countries without impact estimates, such estimates are imputed using the most commonly selected model in each WHO region.

 #### Module 5: Impact functions (temporal-extrapolation)
 The `run_impact` module seeks to determine the relationship between vaccine coverage and vaccine impact for each vaccine in each country.
-This is acheived by fitting four pre-defined statistical functions (straight line, exponential growth, logarithmic growth, sigmoidal growth) in cumulative space, and selecting the most parsimonious function.
+This is achieved by fitting four pre-defined statistical functions (straight line, exponential growth, logarithmic growth, sigmoidal growth) in cumulative space, and selecting the most parsimonious function.

 #### Module 6: Historical evaluation
 The `run_history` module compiles the final vaccine impact results by evaluating impact functions for each vaccine in each country using all coverage values.
 Temporal extrapolation takes effect at this stage, where vaccine coverage values that do not have corresponding impact estimates are evaluated.